If you know a hospital stay is coming up, do some advance planning so your stay there and return home will be as stress-free as possible.

 WHN TIP – Make It Easier: Download our What to Take to the Hospital Checklist

 Gather the information the hospital may need.
 Even if it’s an out-patient visit, there will be questions to answer and forms to complete.

 - Your Medical History Data Sheet that lists your allergies, health conditions and medications.
 (Tips at 4 Areas To Cover in Your Medical History Data Sheet.)
 Download the free My Personal Medication Record pdf from the AARP in English or Spanish.
 Complete one form for each family member, and update as needed.)

 - Your family’s medical history to provide the doctor will important background information.
-(Read 3 FAQs About Creating a Family Medical History and download the My Family Health Portrait from the Surgeon General’s Office.)
+(Read 3 FAQs About Creating a Family Medical History.)

 - All OTC and prescription medications that you take regularly.